-For the security reasons specified above under section 8.2 and in the sections 3 and 4 describing the individual topics, conditions and restrictions will apply concerning participation in CEF Digital calls.72 For actions in the areas "EuroQCI", "Cloud federations" and "Backbone connectivity for Digital Global Gateways" the work programme applies strict exclusion of non-EU controlled entities on the ground of Article 11.4 of the CEF Regulation.
+For the security reasons specified above under section 8.2 and in the sections 3 and 4 describing the individual topics, specific conditions will apply concerning participation in CEF Digital calls.

+For actions in the areas "EuroQCI", "Cloud federations" and "Backbone connectivity for Digital Global Gateways" this work programme excludes the participation of non-EU controlled entities on the basis of Article 11(4) of the CEF Regulation.
+This exclusion does not apply to entities established in the EU for which neither EU, nor non-EU control can be established, on the condition that those entities provide security guarantees approved by the Member State in which they are established, on the basis of national law.
+The requirement to provide security guarantees for those entities is justified in view of the uncertainty as to their control and the risk of abuse of the procedure for determining the control.